 When your child gives you a big shock such as this, it can be too easy to be overwhelmed with emotions and not listen to them.
 Finding out why they want to move can help you understand and realise that this decision may be best for them.
 If they are telling you, they are probably pretty serious about the idea and have good reasons for it.

-Knowing your child is living somewhere safe can really help in putting your mind at rest.
-There are many accommodations that are security protected, which you can view online to get an idea of what they are like.
-For example, you can find places to live at Collegiate such as this luxurious student accommodation in Lisbon.
-This student accommodation is in the centre of Lisbon, meaning no travelling after dark to the outskirts, and is a great way for your child to make other friends, and most importantly, stay safe.
+Knowing your child is living somewhere safe can really help to put your mind at rest.
+You could help them to find accommodation that is security protected and there are plenty of places you can view online to get an idea of what they are like.
+For example, you can find places to live at Collegiate such as this luxurious student accommodation in the centre of Lisbon.
+Choosing centrally located accommodation reduces the risk of having to travel after dark to the outskirts of the city, and is a great way for your child to make other friends, and most importantly, stay safe.

 Having tunnel vision in this situation is no good for anyone, especially not for you.
 Instead of seeing this as your child leaving home and being far away, look at all the positives that also arise from this.
 If your child lives at home or is quite dependent on you, this gives you the chance to begin to move on with your life and start doing things for you.
 This could mean more nights away with your partner or even a chance to start a new career or start a new hobby.
 Having your child in another country also gives you the added bonus of being able to visit them.
 This doubles up as a holiday and a way to discover new places.

 Many parents have been through similar circumstances and it is okay to be upset and anxious about this decision.
 Speak to your partner, if you are with your child’s parent, as they will probably be feeling the exact same emotions as you, even if they are not showing it.
 Talk to friends and express your concerns.
 Sometimes, having someone to vent to can help rid some of the anxieties that you are feeling, however silly they may feel.
 With great inventions such as Skype and Zoom, you will never feel too far away from your child.